 The Hacquetia genus consists of a single member, Hacquetia epipactis, which is commonly known as Thorow-wax, though it's often simply referred to as Hacquetia.
 Do not confuse with Sanicula epipactis, the Sanicle or Wood Sanicle.

-It grows from about 5 to 10 cm in height, making it ideal for use in the rock garden.
+It grows from about 5 to 10 cm (2 to 4 inches) in height, making it ideal for use in the rock garden.

 Hacquetia flowers at the death of winter through the beginning of spring.